AandersonL/SQLSender/README.md

 # SQLSender
-A simple program written in [Go](https://golang.org), still in developement.
+A simple program written in [Go](https://golang.org) to parse .sql scripts files and send to a remote host.

 ## How to install